 This option gets you in the door for US$600+ and weighs in at about 4.5 pounds, even less if you use a short centerpost (or none) on the legs.
 Just don't expect to mount your 300mm f/2.8 on it and be happy.
 (I originally had a note in #2 above that confused even the Acratech folks; they thought that I was saying that their head can't hold more than 4 pounds.
 There are two intersecting issues here: (a) how much weight the head can hold at an angle without moving position; and (b) how much weight you can place at the top of a light object and still expect the system to work as 100% solid support.
 So let me clarify: the Acratech head can hold very large loads (perhaps 10 pounds or more), but if you place a D4 and 300mm lens on top of a 4.5 pound support system, you've compromised the support abilities, regardless of what the head can hold.
 The old rule of thumb was that your tripod/head needed to be 1.5x (or more) the weight of what was on top of it.
 These days, new materials and designs let you get down to about 1x—assuming that you have the right gear and have a disciplined technique—but beyond that you're just asking for problems, especially with long lenses or slow shutter speeds.
 So, to reiterate: I very much like the Acratech head, and use it while backpacking; just don't expect to create a <4-pound support solution that can support >4-pounds of weight on top.)

-And speaking of the long, heavy telephotos: if you use the 400mm, 500mm, 600mm, or the 300mm telephotos with extenders, at a minimum get a Wimberley Sidekick (US$250).
+And speaking of the long, heavy telephotos: if you use the 300mm, 400mm, or 500mm telephotos, at a minimum get a Wimberley Sidekick (US$250).
 This clever device has to be used to be appreciated.
 Essentially, it's the perfect way to get the weight of the camera and lens balanced and stabilized on your pod.
-If you use long lenses all the time, consider getting the full Wimberley gimbal head instead (and perhaps even heavier legs).
+If you use long lenses all the time or anything greater than the 500mm, consider getting the full Wimberley gimbal head instead (and perhaps even heavier legs).
 A 600mm f/4 on a Wimberley head moves effortlessly enough to track flying birds, yet gets enough support to render sharp photos.
 I've seen a lot of other gimbal options, but the Wimberley still seems to be the clear winner.